spacetelescope/awesimsoss/README.md

 ### Simulated Planetary Transits

 The example above was for an isolated star though.
-To include a planetary transit we must additionally provide:

-- A transmission spectrum of the planet
+To include a planetary transit we must additionally provide a transmission spectrum and the orbital parameters of the planet.
-- A map of the limb darkening coefficients at each pixel
-- The orbital parameters of the planet

 Here is a sample transmission spectrum generated with PANDEXO:

 ```
-WASP107b = np.genfromtxt('AWESim_SOSS/files/WASP107b_pandexo_input_spectrum.dat', unpack=True)
+planet1D = np.genfromtxt(DIR_PATH+'/files/WASP107b_pandexo_input_spectrum.dat', unpack=True)
 ````

 ![planet](AWESim_SOSS/img/1D_planet.png "Planet")

-And here are some orbital parameters for WASP-107:
+And here are some orbital parameters for our star:

 ```
 import batman
 params = batman.TransitParams()
 params.t0 = 0.                                # time of inferior conjunction
-params.per = 5.7214742                        # orbital period
+params.per = 5.7214742                        # orbital period (days)
 params.a = 0.0558*q.AU.to(ac.R_sun)*0.66      # semi-major axis (in units of stellar radii)
 params.inc = 89.8                             # orbital inclination (in degrees)
 params.ecc = 0.                               # eccentricity